Tradeoffs and Comparison Complexity: Theory of Comparison Complexity

 \section{Theory of Comparison Complexity}

+We model a decision-maker who faces imprecise comparisons and responds in a Bayesian fashion.
+This section develops our theory of what makes a comparison difficult.
+To exposit this theory, we first consider the restriction of our model to binary choice, where the DM faces a single comparison.
+In the subsequent section, we extend this framework to study our main applications, where decisions involve multiple comparisons.

-Let $X$ denote the set of options, and let $v_x$ denote the value of each $x\in X$.
-We consider a decision-maker (DM) who is uncertain about the value of each option, and when faced with a binary choice $\set{x,y}$, chooses based on a noisy signal on how $v_x$ and $v_y$ compare.
-In particular, the DM has continuous, i.i.d. priors over $v_x$ for all $x\in X$ distributed according to a symmetric distribution $Q$, and observes a signal $s_{xy}$ on the ordinal value comparison between $x$ and $y$, given by
+Let $X$ denote a set of options and $v_x$ denote the value of each $x\in X$.
+Consider a decision-maker (DM) who is uncertain about the value of each option, and when faced with a binary choice $\set{x,y}$, chooses based on a noisy signal on which option is better.
+The DM has continuous, i.i.d. priors over each $(v_x)_{x\in X}$ given by the symmetric distribution $Q$, and receives a noisy signal $s_{xy}$ on the value comparison between $x$ and $y$: